tpantella/randomnescolors/readme.md

-// Visit https://tpantella.github.io/randomnescolors/ to see this
-// Just a simple site to display random NES colors
+// Visit https://tpantella.github.io/randomnescolors/ to see this.
+Just a simple site to display random NES colors.
+This Readme contains the site in its entirety.

 <!DOCTYPE html>
 <html>